Ambigram: Tessellations

-Chain ambigrams
+Chain

 A chain ambigram is a design where a word (or sometimes words) are interlinked, forming a repeating chain.

 Letters are usually overlapped: a word will start partway through another word.

 Sometimes chain ambigrams are presented in the form of a circle.

 For example, the chain "...sunsunsunsun..." can flip upside down, but not the word "sun" alone, written horizontally.

 A chain ambigram can be constituted of one to several elements.
 A single element ambigram chain is like a snake eating its own tail.
 A two-elements ambigram chain is like a snake eating the neighbor's tail with the neighbor eating the first snake's, and so on.

 Scott Kim's "Infinity" works, and that of John Langdon "Chain reaction", are also self-referential, since the first is infinite in the literal sense of the word, and the second, both reversible at 180° and interfering around the letter O, evokes a chain reaction.